kusumi/fileobj/doc/README.list_of_options.md

                                 <bytes_per_window> are digit, "even" and "auto".
-                                Specifying "even" does not set fixed number of bytes, but makes all windows have the same size when a new window is added.
+                                Specifying "even" does not set fixed number of bytes, but makes all windows have the same size when a new window is vertically added.
 If this option is not specified, the program assumes "auto" is specified.
           --fg=<color>          Set foreground color of the terminal.
 Available colors for <color> are "black", "blue", "cyan", "green", "magenta", "red", "white" and "yellow".
 If neither